Digital Posture Analysis

 "It can be a mistake to assume the problem is at the place where you feel the pain..."

 A myofascial trigger point is a group of muscle fibers that stay in a contraction without relaxing.
 A trigger point in a muscle could be causing pain or it could manifest no pain at all unless touched.
 A trigger point has the ability to send pain into other areas of the body – this is called referred pain.
 Trigger point researchers believe that everyday pain is caused by myofascial trigger points and that ignorance of that basic concept could inevitably lead to false diagnoses and the ultimate failure to deal effectively with pain (Travell and Simons 1999, 12-14).
-In the Trigger Point Manual, Travel and Simons list 24 examples of mistaken diagnoses that are likely to be made when the physician is unaware that myofascial trigger points may be to blame.
+In the Trigger Point Manual, Travell and Simons list 24 examples of mistaken diagnoses that are likely to be made when the physician is unaware that myofascial trigger points may be to blame.
 Trigger points can develop in any of the 200 pairs of muscles in the body.
 Trigger points develop as a result of activities that damage or overload muscles such as accidents, falls, lifting or carrying heavy loads, exercising when out of condition, abnormal posture and/or repetitive activities.
-Trigger Point Therapy is a type of deep tissue massage that works by stretching the muscle fibers of the trigger point and causing the fibers to relax.
+Trigger Point Therapy is a type of deep tissue massage that works by stretching the muscle fibers of the trigger point which causes the fibers to relax.
 This therapy is used in our office as a supplement to the chiropractic adjustment and rehabilitative techniques.

-"Treatment should favor an approach that is conservative but active, and aims both to restore function quickly and prevent future episodes.”
-(The Physician and Sportsmedicine, 1997)
+"Treatment should favor an approach that is conservative but active, and aims both to restore function quickly and prevent future episodes." —The Physician and Sports Medicine, 1997

 The purpose of spinal rehabilitation is to restore muscle balance/symmetry, increase muscle strength, and increase muscle endurance.
 Overtime, muscles surrounding the spine become imbalanced.
 Some muscles become tight and tense while others become stretched and weak.
 These muscle imbalances predispose people to musculoskeletal problems.
 When muscles become imbalanced they alter movement of spinal joints leading to joint fixation or instability.
 Without restoring muscle balance and symmetry, joint imbalances will remain.